Simicart/magento_docs/source/includes/_productsmagento2.md

    }
 }
 ```
+Before customer selected ALL configurable options, show the price displayed on product.app_prices plus Selected custom option prices, like a normal simple product.

-The Simple products created by configurable options mapped on "app_options.index"
+For configurable product, for each bunch of selectable options, a simple product would be created, each Simple products created by configurable options mapped on "app_options.index"

 From the Simple product Id got from index array, get the configurable price from "app_options.optionPrices" with value below: